Welcome to DLC!

 KATIE MATTESON [Senior Ensemble Member] has used her dance performance degree from Northern Illinois University to her professional advantage for the past ten years.
 Having worked previously with Arts Intercepts/Lauren Warnecke, Mordine & Company Dance Theatre, Hedwig Dances, The Joel Hall Dancers, and after running away with a mysterious circus a few years back, she presently enjoys collaborating with Synapse Arts Collective and Emily Stein.

 CHRISTOPHER MAROSI [Guest Artist] began his training at the Academy of Dance Arts in Downers Grove, IL, where he studied Tap, Jazz, and Ballet.
 While an undergrad at University of Illinois Chicago, he joined BOOM CRACK!
-Dance Company.
-Performing the works of Trae Turner, Dee Moore, and Dionna Pridgeon, as well as participating in commercial dance spots for Sears, Beats by Dre, HP, and recording artist Kid Sister, confirmed Hip-Hop as Chris’ true passion.
-While pursuing his M.S. in Developmental Psychology at Illinois State University, he joined Illinois State Dance Theater, performing works by Sara Semonis, Greg Merriman, and Melinda Myers, and recently completed his second season as a member of Giordano Dance Chicago’s second company, Giordano II.
+Dance Company, performing repertory by Trae Turner, Dee Moore, and Dionna Pridgeon, and participated in commercial dance spots for Sears, Beats by Dre, HP, and recording artist Kid Sister.
+While pursuing his M.S. in Developmental Psychology at Illinois State University, he joined Illinois State Dance Theater, performing works by Sara Semonis, Greg Merriman, and Melinda Myers.
+Chris recently completed his second season as a member of Giordano Dance Chicago’s second company, Giordano II.